sophilabs-forks/edx-platform/common/djangoapps/appsembler/enrollment/api_docs.md

 ## Bulk Enrollment

-Enrollment API that allows you to enroll or unenroll multiple students into/out of multiple courses with optional email notification.
+Endpoint that allows you to enroll or unenroll multiple students into/out of multiple courses with optional email notification.

 * URL: `/appsembler/bulk_enroll/`